 13 Texting Etiquette Rules You Should Be Following by Now—but Aren’t

-Why text etiquette matters
+Why texting etiquette matters

-Don’t text and drive
+1. Don’t text and drive

-Don’t put others in the situation of texting and driving
+2. Don’t put others in the situation of texting and driving

 Speaking of responding, Fortune magazine points out that texting can be a source of “acute” anxiety.
-After hitting send, the sender experiences anxiety waiting for a response, and the recipient experiences pressure to respond within some set period of time or risk breaching texting etiquette (just ask a teenager).
+After hitting send, the sender experiences anxiety waiting for a response, and the recipient experiences pressure to respond within a set period of time or risk breaching texting etiquette (just ask a teenager).
 Google is working toward designing a phone interface that will ease some of these tensions (good luck with that, Google!), but until then, studies show that you have about 20 minutes to respond to a message before the sender starts to grow impatient.
-Here are some other cell phone etiquette tips you should know, too.
+Here are some other cell phone etiquette tips you should know too.

-But if you don’t get a response, chill
+5. But if you don’t get a response, chill

-Avoid group texts
+6. Avoid group texts

-If you MUST group-text, follow these guidelines
+7. If you MUST group-text, follow these guidelines

 - Before including someone, consider if they really will want to be included and whether their schedule is consistent with the rest of the group you have in mind.